 In the same way that the pandemic exacerbated the cracks in our child care system, COVID-19 also exacerbated the inequities that exist in our country and for children living in poverty.
 Data from the Children’s Defense Fund shows that children are the poorest age group in America, with nearly 1 in 6 children, about 11.9 million, living in poverty in 2018.
 Additionally, the youngest children tend to be the poorest and 73% of children living in poverty are children of color.

 The good news is that change is coming.
 Earlier this month, Congress passed and the President signed into law the American Rescue Plan (ARP), a $1.9 trillion COVID-19 relief package.
-The package includes $39 billion in dedicated child care relief funding, which will have a positive impact on the children and families served by that system.

 These additional supports in the ARP are critical because child care does not exist in a vacuum and child care funding alone cannot solve the problems the pandemic has exacerbated for providers, parents and children.
 Policies that support children and families inspire entire communities, which is why Child Care Aware® of America (CCAoA) calls for policies that are child-centered, family engaged, equity-driven and community-focused in our policy agenda.

 Quality early education and care supports the whole child, including their social, emotional, physical and cognitive development while also creating a positive impact for families and communities.
 However, the housing instability and food insecurity that comes with living in poverty can hinder a child’s development.
 Early childhood educators work hard to build close positive relationships with each child in their care and know firsthand how external factors impact how children behave and interact with their peers in child care.